command-Q/Resine/README.md

 See the roadmap below for a list of currently known issues.

 ###Implementation
-Currently, libresine supports two ways of computing the DFT: a set of (very slow) native functions, and [FFTW](http://www.fftw.org/).
-More interfaces are planned (see the roadmap), though the bar is rather high for mixed-radix, arbitrary dimension FFT libraries.
+Currently, libresine supports three backends for computing the DCT: a set of (very slow) native functions, [KISS FFT](http://kissfft.sourceforge.net/), and [FFTW](http://www.fftw.org/).
 Available interfaces are determined at compile time and toggled in the provided Makefile.
 For client implementations, the interface used is abstracted behind a single integer field in Resine's info struct.

 For client applications, there are two primary data structures to consider: `rsn_info` and `rsn_data`, of which only the former is vital to produce a working application.